Recognition comes in many forms and fashions, but social recognition seems to be especially buzzworthy…

-With Valentine’s Day happening this month, and National Employee Appreciation Day happening next month, showing employees they’re valued is top of mind.
+With National Employee Appreciation Day happening soon, showing employees they’re valued is top of mind.
 The employee experience isn’t just about milestone service awards and annual performance reviews – it is about making sure your employees feel valued, appreciated, and cared for.
 To truly create a culture of appreciation, recognition, and fun need to be an everyday part of your workplace.

 Here are a few ways to show your employees some love:

 According to the National Retail Federation, the U.S. is expected to spend a whopping $19.6 billion on gifts for our loved ones this

 Valentine’s Day.
 With all that money floating around, make sure your employees are receiving the same love.
 Create a culture of employee appreciation by gifting some fun swag to your team.
 Logo’d water bottles, a company jacket, or even a branded pop socket will leave your employees feeling appreciated and more connected with your company.
 Branded items are a great way to not only give as a gift, it helps tie your brand to your employees, and it’s a way to further your company’s reach as well.
 Having brand ambassadors for your company is an excellent thing for your organization as well!

 Breakfast (or any food) is Always a Winner